ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>Specify a worker node ID.
 To reload multiple worker nodes, use multiple flags, such as `-w worker1_id -w worker2_id`.</dd>

 <dt><code>-f</code></dt>
-<dd>Use this option to force the update of the master without user prompts.
+<dd>Use this option to force the update of the worker node without user prompts.
 This value is optional.</dd>

 <dt><code>-s</code></dt>
 <dd>Do not show the message of the day or update reminders.
 This value is optional.</dd>